kambria-platform/capsule-wallet/README.md

 # Introduction

-Capsule Wallet is a bridge help you to power you Dapp.
-Capsule wallet based on Kambria Wallet core with high security as well as the transparency as a React component to quick develop.
+Capsule Wallet is a blockchain bridge help you to power your Dapp.
+Capsule wallet is based on [Kambria Wallet's core](https://github.com/kambria-platform/kambria-wallet) with the high security and the transparency as a React component to quick develop as well.

-Capsule Wallet is a community software and please feel free to use and contribute it.
+Capsule Wallet is a community software and you can feel free to use it as well as contribute it.

 * [View release log](./RELEASE.md)